David Niven: 1965–1983: Later films

-Later career

-Niven was in demand throughout the last decade of his life: King, Queen, Knave (1972); Vampira (1974); Paper Tiger (1975); No Deposit, No Return (1976), a Disney comedy; Candleshoe (1977), one of several stars in a popular comedy; Murder By Death (1976), Death on the Nile (1978), one of many stars and another hit; A Nightingale Sang in Berkeley Square (1979); Escape to Athena (1979), produced by his son; Rough Cut (1980), supporting Burt Reynolds; and The Sea Wolves (1980), a wartime adventure movie.

-In 1974, while Niven was co-hosting the 46th Annual Oscars ceremony, a naked man (Robert Opel) appeared behind him, "streaking" across the stage.
-In what instantly became a live-TV classic moment, Niven responded "Isn't it fascinating to think that probably the only laugh that man will ever get in his life is by stripping off and showing his shortcomings?".

-That same year, he hosted David Niven's World for London Weekend Television, which profiled contemporary adventurers such as hang gliders, motorcyclists, and mountain climbers: it ran for 21 episodes.
+Buoyed by the massive success of his best-selling memoir, The Moon's a Balloon, Niven was in demand throughout the last decade of his life.
+King, Queen, Knave (1972) and Vampira (1974) were followed by one of the most enduring images of Niven.
+While hosting the 46th Annual Oscars ceremony, a naked man (Robert Opel) appeared behind Niven, "streaking" across the stage.
+In what instantly became a live-TV classic moment, a bemused Niven responded, "Isn't it fascinating to think that probably the only laugh that man will ever get in his life is by stripping off and showing his shortcomings?"
+That same year, he hosted David Niven's World for LWT, which profiled contemporary adventurers such as hang gliders, motorcyclists, and mountain climbers: it ran for 21 episodes.
 In 1975, he narrated The Remarkable Rocket, a short animation based on a story by Oscar Wilde.

-Last films
+Continuing with his film career, he starred in the highly regarded drama Paper Tiger (1975) and a Disney comedy, No Deposit, No Return (1976), while at the same time appearing in lucrative TV commercials for cologne and coffee in Asia, setting a trend that carries on with major North American film stars today.
+The all-star mystery spoof Murder By Death (1976) followed, after which came a better Disney outing, Candleshoe (1977), alongside Jodie Foster and Helen Hayes, and then the first of the all-star Ustinov-as-Poirot films, Death on the Nile (1978).
+A Nightingale Sang in Berkeley Square (1979); Escape to Athena (1979), another all-star effort, this time with his son as producer; then the far-better-than-usual Burt Reynolds vehicle Rough Cut (1980), and finally The Sea Wolves (1980), a wartime adventure film, rounded out his peak years.
+By the last two, and his TV mini-series A Man Called Intrepid (1979), Niven's declining health was becoming evident.

-Niven's last sizeable film part was in Better Late Than Never (1983).
-In July 1982, Blake Edwards brought Niven back for cameo appearances in two final "Pink Panther" films (Trail of the Pink Panther and Curse of the Pink Panther), reprising his role as Sir Charles Lytton.
-By this time, Niven was having serious health problems.
-When the raw footage was reviewed, his voice was inaudible, and his lines had to be dubbed by Rich Little.
+Niven's last leading role was in Better Late Than Never (1983).
+In July 1982, Blake Edwards brought an ailing Niven back for cameos in two "Pink Panther" films shot at the same time (Trail of the Pink Panther and Curse of the Pink Panther), reprising his role as Sir Charles Lytton.
+By the time of filming, Niven was fully in the throes of amyotrophic lateral sclerosis and his voice was no longer usable.
+His lines were dubbed, however inadequately, on short notice, by Rich Little.
 Niven only learned of it from a newspaper report.
-This was his last film appearance.